sj-rai/rubbletech/README.md

 ### Short Description

-Created a technological solution to guide and aware people to deal with particular type of waste appropriately which would reduce the amount of untreated waste in the environment

-App aims to increase awareness of disposal techniques for different types of wastes, promotes recycling, sharing.
+This app aims to increase awareness of disposal techniques for different types of wastes, promotes recycling, sharing.

 ### The Architecture

 ![Architecture](https://github.com/sj-rai/rubbletech/blob/master/public/rubbletech-archi.jpeg?raw=true)

+- The app is build on Reactjs using Nextjs framework wrapped in carbon components.
+- The app is deployed on Kubernetes using IBM Cloud Container Registry services.
+- Watson Discovery is used to crawl through major web sites and provide relevant information.
+Additionally, it is used to calculate market value of different types of waste items.
+This predicts approximate costs of selling waste items and encourages users to sell wastes.
+- Watson Assistant for quick guidance and to answer quick doubts.
+- Twilio for integrating push notifications, reminders for donations happening nearby.

 ### Long Description